audrbar/ml-sports/README.md

 dataset is saved in CSV format, containing:
 - `text`: the article content;
 - `category`: the predefined category assigned to the article.

+Data sample file is accessible in folder `data_sample`.
 > :memo: **Info:** 2740 articles where scraped and saved for processing.

 The main dataset / project features, witch are important for the classifiers picking, are:\